mitus1212/tsh-api-tests/README.md

 # How to run all tests:
 `npm run test`

-# How to run specific test:
+# How to run specific test file:
-`npm test path/of/your/testfile.js -t "test name"`
+`npm test tests/newsletter.test.ts -t "test name"`

-## Example:
-`npm test tests/login.test.ts -t "" ""`
+Test results are visible in the console and report is generated in xml format to "/out/report/" directory Tests can be run via Github Actions -> API Regression on Staging.